leonschoi/ClickCount/ClickCounter/2 ClickCounter Installation.md

 ## 4. Control `ClickCounter` using the Services app

 - Go to the `Services` app (type `Services` in the taskbar search box).
-- Services list contains `ClickCounter`.
+- The Services list contains `ClickCounter`.
 - Right click on `ClickCounter` to see `Start`, `Stop`, `Pause`, `Resume`, `Restart`.

 </td>